javierlopeza/iic2173-grupo3-email/README.md

 dirección: Av.
 Mi calle 123
 ```

-where `X, Y and Z` should be product IDs (any amount of spaces are allowed between the colon character and the *producto* or *ID*), `a, b and c` the amounts to order and the field `dirección` the adress for delivering purposes.
+where `X, Y and Z` should be product IDs (any amount of spaces are allowed between the colon character and the *producto* or *ID*), `a, b and c` the amounts to order and the field `dirección` the address to delivery.

 Some of the keywords admit modifications, such as: